John H. Johnson: Early years and education

 Johnson began as an office boy at Supreme Life in 1936, and within two years had become Pace's assistant.
 His duties included preparing a monthly digest of newspaper articles.
 By 1939, he was editing Supreme Life's in-house magazine and dropped out of college that same year, taking on a full-time role at SLL by 1941.
 Johnson would drop out of college around 1939 at which point he was working full time at SLL.
 While at SLL Johnson met Earl Dickerson a prominent member of the Black community.
 This connection to Dickerson led to Johnson being named to assist in his Campaign for Chicago's second ward, against William L. Johnson.
 After assisting in Dickerson's campaign Johnson was named political secretary.
 His news compilation exposed him to Black newspapers, inspiring Negro Digest and gaining him social prominence.
 Johnson began to wonder if other people in the community might not enjoy the same type of service.
 He conceived of a publication patterned after Reader's Digest.
 His work at Supreme Life also gave him the opportunity to see the day-to-day operations of a business owned by an African American and fostered his dream of starting a business of his own.
-He eventually met his Wife Eunice Walker in 1940 while she was attending Loyola University for a masters in social work.
-They got married on June 21, 1941 in Selma, Alabama, and would adopt 2 children John Harold Johnson Jr in 1956 and Linda Johnson in 1958, Johnson Junior would pass away at the age of 25 in 1981 from sickle cell anemia.
+He eventually met his Wife Eunice Walker in 1940 while she was attending Loyola University for a master's degree in social work.
+They got married on June 21, 1941, in Selma, Alabama, and would adopt 2 children John Harold Johnson Jr in 1956 and Linda Johnson in 1958, Johnson Junior would pass away at the age of 25 in 1981 from sickle cell anemia.